 Users say it gives them a sense of independence.
-Even if they rely on walking aids on land, they can move without these in the water, carry out exercises which are impossible without water to support them, and improve their general feeling of well-being.
+Even if they rely on walking aids on land, they can move without these in the water, carry out exercises which are impossible without water to support them, an

-Is there clinical evidence to support the effectiveness of this type of service?
+Clinical evidence to support the effectiveness of this type of service

 Now this is where the gloves come off, with BWCCG citing NICE (National Institute for Care Excellence), the national clinical standard-setting body, normally known for adjudicating on use of drugs.
 However, NICE refer to hydrotherapy in two wishy-washy guidelines : – …………………………………………………………………………

 1. NICE CG79 Rheumatoid (2009) arthritis makes no formal recommendations, but an evidence statement states that: “exercise, whether on land or in water is beneficial for most people with RA”.32.
 NICE CG177 Osteoarthritis (2014) makes no formal recommendations, but states in the evidence to recommendations section that: “there is limited evidence to suggest exercise in water may be beneficial in the short term.

 Why do the West Berks CCG cite NICE, when even Lord Darzi, ex-Parliamentary Under-Secretary of State for Health, officially asked the All-Party Parliamentary Group on Cancer (Dec.
 2008), “can anyone tell me what use is NICE?”

 One does wonder – surely comments from the Aquatic Therapy Association of Chartered Physiotherapists (ATACP) would be more relevant?